Outback

 The Northern Flinders Rangers are home to over 160 species of birds, the endangered yellow-footed rock wallaby and a vast landscape of geological monuments, rugged mountains, granite peaks, magnificent gorges and mysterious waterholes.

 We headed home via Lake Frome with an excellent pre-packed picnic lunch to enjoy during our long flight.
 Refuelling stops were at Broken Hill and Dubbo where we had a delayed departure due to 3 medical flights landing before a night landing at Sydney’s Bankstown airport.
-Thank you to our wonderful pilot, Callum Jones for our wonderful adventure.
+Thank you to our pilot, Callum Jones for our wonderful adventure.

 KATI THANDA-LAKE EYRE in flood